NAD+

 Neurological

 NAD+ was first discovered in the early 1900s and is a metabolite of vitamin B or B3 specifically.
 It was used primarily orally then injected intramuscularly.
-It was not until the 1960 that is was purified into NAD+ and used clinically on patients on formal published peer reviewed clinical trials via intravenous application.
+It was not until the 1960s that is was purified into NAD+ and used clinically on patients in formal published peer reviewed clinical trials via intravenous application.

-A pioneer in the use of NAD+ was Dr. Birkmeyer who was the inventor of the L-dopa protocol which he used in Parkinson’s patiets to help with mobility.
-His son George Birkmeyer then discovered if NAD+ was used to support these patients, they could achieve a far better clinical response and help many more patients.
+A pioneer in the use of NAD+ was Dr. Birkmeyer.
+He invented the L-dopa protocol, which he used in Parkinson’s patients to help with mobility.
+His son, George Birkmeyer, later discovered that with NAD+ supplementation they could achieve better clinical responses and help more patients.

-Fast forward to today, and NAD+ is used for a variety of neruological conditions, including demenita, Alzheimer’s, brain fog, memory issue, mild and tramautic brain injury.
-Cognitive improvement is the most noted benefit patients report and research continues into these area with new papers being published every week.
+Fast forward to today, NAD+ boosting strategies have emerged as promising clinical interventions for a variety of neurological conditions including dementia, Alzheimer’s, brain fog, memory issues, mild and traumatic brain injury.
+In fact, cognitive improvement is the most commonly reported benefit by patients who undergo NAD+ therapy.

 Logo– Neural Health